 The solution installed at AAC is based on a High Availability load-balanced storage setup with Open-E JovianDSS, a specialized OS based on Linux and the ZFS file system.
 The cluster is built using two servers and the Ultrastar Data60 Storage Platform with a shared direct access.

 The Ultrastar Data60 platform, which can scale out in numbers of enclosures and scale up in drive density and individual HDD capacity, is connected to two mirrored x86 servers with high-bandwidth NICs, all managed by the JovianDSS software, based on ZFS.

 Like other industries, the geospatial space is seeing accelerated development in Big Data.
 Whether it’s new mobile sensor platforms or real time analysis, organizations are transforming their IT infrastructure to deliver new services.

-Learn more about how AAC build open, scalable, shared infrastructure by streaming a recent webinar (below) or download the case study:
+Learn more about how AAC build open, scalable, shared infrastructure by downloading the case study.